 A number of contributed papers covering original, unpublished work on the conference topics will be accepted for presentation.
 Registration is open to all members of the scientific and technical community.
 Authors must obtain approval to have their paper reviewed by and presented to an international audience.
 During the online submission, the person registering the paper needs to tick a box to confirm that all authors of the submitted paper agree to include the contribution in the conference programme and online digest.

-Abstract submission deadline: Monday 19 October 2020, 23:59 (midnight Central European Time).
+Extended abstract submission deadline: Thursday October 26th, 2023, 23:59 (midnight Central European Time).
 Absolute no papers will be accepted after this deadline.
-Authors notifications will be sent on Monday 30 November 2020.
+Authors notifications will be sent on Tuesday afternoon 21 November 2023.

 Papers should be submitted to only one topic.
 The programme committee will transfer papers from one topic to the other where appropriate unless written instructions to the contrary are given by the author at the time of submission.
 Papers can only be accepted if at least one author has registered for participation at the conference.